-Professional tutors are available to enhance student learning experiences in the various academic disciplines.
+Professional and peer tutors are available through the Seabrook Writing Center to enhance student learning experiences in the various academic disciplines, such as accounting, computer information systems and the sciences.
 This free service is available on a walk-in basis at a variety of times each week.